AmritSDutta/agentic_tic_tac_toe/README.md

 Want to add a new model?
 Edit `src/llms/llm_options.py`.
 Want to make the AI dumber?
 Edit `src/prompts/system_prompt.txt`.
 We won't stop you.

+## Credits & Acknowledgments

+**Main Game Logic:** Built by me (for my kid - you're welcome!)

+**Pygame UI & Test Cases:** Developed with assistance from [Claude Code](https://claude.com/claude-code), Anthropic's AI coding assistant.
+Because building UIs from scratch is painful, and sometimes you need an AI to help you build an AI game.

+---

 ## License

 [Your License Here]